archf/git-hooks/README.md

 A simple script to manage your hooks.

-## Do I need this?
+## Why do I need this?

-Rerunning `git init` within a git repository will cause new files in git `templatedir` currently missing in `.git` to be added.
+Rerunning `git init` within an existing git repository will result in only git 'templatedir' **new hooks** actually missing in `.git/hooks` to be added.
+Thus, exising hooks are not updated!

-This means that files `/.git/hooks/*` files are not **updated**.
-You have to manually delete a file to force a new copy into the git repo though.
+You would have to manually delete a file to force a new copy into the git repository.
 This script streamline this process.

-## How it work!
+## How does it work!

-Just like this:
+In this order

 1. Lookup your `.gitconfig` for the `templatedir` parameter.
 You can retreive current value using `git config --global init.templatedir` command.
 If